fl3a/drush_nagios/README.md

 ## Requirements

-Since this is a Drush extension, you will need Drush >=v.5.
+Since this is a Drush extension, you will need Drush greater or equal Drush version 5.

 ## Installation